LoAT-developers/LoAT/docs/index.md

 If you are interested in analyzing such systems, please use the release that was published with our [TOPLAS '20 paper](https://doi.org/10.1145/3410331).
 A link to this release, as well as further information about using it, can be found [here](https://aprove-developers.github.io/its-lowerbounds-journal/).

-Moreover, earlier versions of LoAT could parse the [SMTLIB-format](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/SMTPushdownPrograms.pdf), the [KoAT format](http://aprove.informatik.rwth-aachen.de/eval/IntegerComplexity/), and the [C-Integer format](https://termination-portal.org/wiki/C_Integer_Programs) that had been used at TermComp.
+Moreover, earlier versions of LoAT could parse the [SMTLIB-format for programs with procedures](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/SMTPushdownPrograms.pdf), the [KoAT format](http://aprove.informatik.rwth-aachen.de/eval/IntegerComplexity/), and the [C-Integer format](https://termination-portal.org/wiki/C_Integer_Programs) that had been used at TermComp.
 Since all of these formats have been discontinued at TermComp, they are no longer supported.

 # Publications